HomePricing & costs › Technology & AI

 The mistake that destroys margin: hiring before calculating your ceiling

-The Masterestaurant method reverses the order: take your average net sales from the last three months, multiply by 0.30, and you have your monthly payroll ceiling in dollars or pesos.
-That number defines how many people you can hire, which shifts, and at what wage.
-If you're already over that ceiling, no software fixes it — the problem is structural, not technological — and the solution requires redesigning your team before renewing any payroll subscription.
-Tips and night-shift premiums generate more payroll errors in restaurants than any other single factor.
-Gusto treats them as an add-on from USD 6 extra per employee; Paylocity configures them at onboarding but charges for specialized support when discrepancies arise.
-In practice, a server working three nightly shifts per week with declared tips can represent 18%–22% more in actual cost than their base wage — a differential that rarely appears correctly in standard software reports.
+The Masterestaurant method flips that order: take average net sales over the last three months, multiply by 0.30, and that's the monthly payroll ceiling, in dollars or pesos.
+That figure, not the day's staffing pressure, decides how many people you hire, which shifts, and at what wage.
+If you're past the ceiling, no software fixes it: the problem is structural, and the fix means redesigning the team before renewing payroll.
+No single factor generates more payroll errors in a restaurant than tips and night-shift premiums.
+Gusto treats them as an add-on starting at 6 extra dollars per employee.
+Paylocity sets them up at onboarding, then charges for specialized support the moment something doesn't match.
+A server working three night shifts a week with declared tips can run 18% to 22% higher in actual cost than their base wage, a gap that rarely shows up correctly in standard software reports.

 Tips, rotating shifts, and night premiums: the payroll minefield in hospitality